ChatLingual/docs/webform/README.md

 The API endpoint provided by ChatLingual.

-### `chatlingual.webform.configs[type]: WebformSubmitType`

-The type of form submission, either `'submitEmail'` or `'submitEmailReply'`.
+### `chatlingual.webform.configs: Record<WebformSubmitType, WebformConfig>`

+An object, whose keys are the `WebformSubmitType` (either `'submitEmail'`, or `'submitEmailReply'`) and values are configuration settings.

 Use `'submitEmail'` for creating new conversations within ChatLingual.
 Use `'submitEmailReply'` for following up with existing conversations, i.e. submitting a response to an existing ticket through a form.

 The data requirements (i.e. the objects returned by `.email()` and `.conversation()`, and `.customer()`) differ based on this type.
 See below for information on required fields:

-### `chatlingual.webform.configs[type]: Listener?`
+### `chatlingual.webform.configs[type].listener: Listener?`

 ```ts
 type Listener {